microsoft/QuantumLibraries/Design/meetings/2020/api-design-2020-07-24.md

     - Don't try to be minimal, but aim for coverage.
 Minimal only in sense that isn't redundant.
     - **Resolution:** Proposal modified to improve coverage of arithmetic data types.

 - Introducing new arithmetic UDTs comes at a large cost: need to support in all future arithmetic APIs.
-Opportunity to improve existing support to better cover `BigInt` (issue: TODO link).
+Opportunity to improve existing support to better cover `BigInt` (https://github.com/microsoft/QuantumLibraries/issues/95).
     - **Proposal**: Adopt as API design principle that functionality should cover all relevant built-in and standard library types.

 **Consensus**: